#TaxTheChurches: How much do U.S. religious organizations not pay in taxes?

 Auditing the house of God

-Most religious organizations are exempt from a variety of taxes that individuals and businesses are required to pay, like income and property taxes.
-These exemptions began formally in 1913 at the federal level, though there is a much longer history of exempting charitable, educational, scientific and religious institutions from taxation.
+Most religious organizations are exempt from a variety of taxes that individuals and businesses are required to pay, such as income and property taxes.
+These exemptions began formally in 1913 at the federal level, though there is a much longer history of exempting charitable, educational, scientific, and religious institutions from taxation.

 It is important to note that faith organizations can be exempt from paying taxes solely based on their religious work, not for any other charitable endeavors.
 Churches and religious organizations—which the IRS loosely defines as entities organized for “religious purposes” or for “advancing religion”—are listed separately from other tax-exempt entities and charities and can be subject to different rules.
 Some religious congregations do engage in relief efforts for the poor and needy, but many do not.
 And of the ones that do, many give a very small amount of their revenue for such charitable purposes.